We were asking for your views on three options for the link between Madingley Mulch roundabout and Bourn roundabout.

 Both locations are compatible with a future CAM network.

 We consulted on the approximate location of the Park & Ride facility in 2017, and Scotland Farm was the preferred location.
-Now, with more information on Phase 2, we are asking for views on more detailed proposals showing how the route would link with each of the proposed sites.
+With more information on Phase 2, we were asking for views on more detailed proposals showing how the route would link with each of the proposed sites.

 Approximate cost: £10m (excludes land costs)